mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 ```

 Well, at least it did.
 I decided to replace `Natural` with `Int`, because
-all the API we are going to use take and return `Int`s, so it's no use to
+all the functions we are going to use take and return `Int`s, so it's no use
-try to use proper types like `Natural`, which is also slower to work with.
+to try to push proper types like `Natural`, which is also slower to work
+with.

 Hamming distance is just the number of characters at the same indices that
 are different.
 So C implementation was: